jhipster/jhipster-lite/CONTRIBUTING.md

 ### [Submitting a Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)

-Before you submit your pull request consider the following guidelines:
+Before you submit your pull request, consider the following guidelines:

 - Search [GitHub](https://github.com/jhipster/jhipster-lite/pulls?utf8=%E2%9C%93&q=is%3Apr) for an open or closed Pull Request that relates to your submission.